Santa Rosa begins towing RVs from business park encampment - RV Travel

 The homeless encampment began in January with about a half-dozen RVs and other vehicles parking along Apollo, Mercury and Challenger ways.
 By late spring or early summer, the number of homeless there had swelled, particularly after the spring evictions of the Roseland Village encampment and the subsequent breakup of tent villages that had popped up along the Joe Rodota Trail.

 At one point, there were as many as 100 vehicles in various states of disrepair.
 Some of the trailers and campers were donated to the homeless residents.
 A number of vehicles already have left the Northpoint business park area.
-Police are hoping more homeless with leave voluntarily.
+Police are hoping more homeless will leave voluntarily.

 “We’re focusing on the most egregious registration and septic violations,” Sean Wall, Santa Rosa Police vehicle abatement officer, said.
-“I’m trying to provide people with as much time as possible to fix the violations.
+“I’m trying to provide people with as much time as possible to fix the violations.”

 Wall said during the first week of September nearly 30 vehicles were red-tagged for removal.
 He said state law gives law enforcement the discretion to tow vehicles parked on the street for more than 72 hours.

-Vehicles abandoned on the street, inoperable or those with registration expired for more than six months can be towed, too, under state law.
+Vehicles abandoned on the street, inoperable, or those with registration expired for more than six months can be towed, too, under state law.